Wshid/zeppelin/docs/quickstart/explore_ui.md

 * clear the `result section` of all paragraphs
 * clone the current note
 * export the current note to a JSON file. _Please note that the `code section` and `result section` of all paragraphs will be exported.
 If you have heavy data in the `result section` of some paragraphs, it is recommended to clean them before exporting
-* commit the current node content
+* commit the current note content
 * delete the note
 * schedule the execution of **all paragraph** using a CRON syntax